PawseySC/hpc-container-training/_episodes/21-build-docker.md

 Note how the `RUN` instruction above is used to execute a sequence of commands to update the list of available packages and install a set of Linux packages.
 We have concatenated all these commands in one using the `&&` linux operator, and then the `\` symbol to break them into multiple lines for readability.

-We could have used one `RUN` instruction per command, so why concatenating instead?
+We could have used one `RUN` instruction per command, so why concatenate instead?
 Well, each `RUN` creates a distinct **layer** in the final image, increasing its size.
 It is a good practice to use as few layers, and thus `RUN` instructions, as possible, to keep the image size smaller.